ParallelCS Start here

 Bridges to Software Engineering — deployment, resilience, and product engineering

-Builds on: LLMOps & Cost Governance
+Builds on: LLMOps, Cost Governance & Geopolitical Fallbacks

 AI Observability & Red-Team Pipeline